tldr-pages/tldr/pages/common/ia.md

 `ia upload {{identifier_value}} {{path/to/file}} --metadata="{{mediatype_value}}" --metadata="{{metadata_value}}"`

-- Download item(s) from archive.org:
+- Download one or more items from `archive.org`:

 `ia download {{item_value}}`